kubernetes-sigs/kueue/site/content/en/docs/tasks/run/run_cronjobs.md

 - You have to set the Queue you want to submit the Job to.
 Use the `kueue.x-k8s.io/queue-name` label in `jobTemplate.metadata`
 - You should include the resource requests for each Job Pod.
+- You should set the [`spec.concurrencyPolicy`](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#concurrency-policy) to control the concurrency policy.
+The default is `Allow`.
+You can also set it to `Forbid` to prevent concurrent runs.
+- You should set the [`spec.startingDeadlineSeconds`](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#starting-deadline) to control the deadline for starting the Job.
+The default is no deadline.

-Here is a sample Job with three Pods that just sleep for a few seconds.
+Here is a sample CronJob with three Pods that just sleep for 10 seconds.
+The CronJob runs every minute.

 {{< include "examples/jobs/sample-cronjob.yaml" "yaml" >}}